 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), social scientists and related workers in general could expect a rise in employment growth of 12% from 2014-2024, and during this time political scientists could expect job decline of of 2%.
-As of May 2015, the BLS reported, the median annual salary for political scientists is $99,730.
+According to the U.S. Bureau of Labor Statistics (BLS), social scientists and related workers in general could expect a rise in employment growth of 11% from 2018-2028, and during this time political scientists could expect job growth of 5%.
+As of May 2018, the BLS reported, the median annual salary for political scientists is $117,570.

 Graduates can find many career-specific professional associations dedicated to international affairs and global initiatives.
 Most provide continuing education in many different formats from conferences and seminars to career opportunities.